shaunakmukherjee/atlantis-backend/README.md

 - Code has been commented heavily for reference, with further tweaks/techniques mentioned (like in `pronounciable.py` where I tried to come up with a coherent set of 'rules' for judging whether a word is pronounciable or not)

-## Lastly, this has been a blast to do.
-Cheers, Atlantis :)